barrie-cork/xAIM_thesis_greyLit/docs/developer-handover.md

 2. **Configuring Search Options**:
    - User specifies trusted domains to search
+   - User selects file types to include (PDF, DOC, etc.)
-   - User configures additional search parameters
+   - User configures maximum results per search engine
+   - User can select search engine preferences

 3. **Executing Searches**:
+   - User clicks "Execute All Searches" or "Search with API"
-   - System generates search queries for each domain
+   - System creates a search request in the database via tRPC
+   - Search request is executed against external APIs (SERPER, SERPAPI)
-   - Searches are executed and results are stored in the database
+   - Results are stored in the `search_results` table
-   - Results are displayed to the user for review
+   - User is redirected to the search results page

-4. **Managing Results**:
+4. **Viewing Results**:
+   - Search results are fetched from the database
+   - Results are displayed with title, URL, snippet, and source
+   - Results can be filtered by source, file type, or domain
-   - User can review, filter, and tag search results
+   - User can click on results to view the original content

+5. **Saving Searches**:
+   - User can save searches for future reference
+   - Saved searches appear in the saved searches page
-   - Results can be exported or shared with collaborators
+   - User can re-run saved searches or edit search parameters
+   - Saved searches are stored in the `search_requests` table with `is_saved = true`

 ## Key Components